getgrav/grav-learn/pages/03.themes/07.asset-manager/docs.md

 ## Grouped Assets

 A new feature was added in Grav **0.9.43** that lets you pass an optional `group` as part of an options array when adding assets.
-This is most useful for JavaScript where you may need to have some JS files or Inline JS referenced in the header, and some at the bottom of the page.
+This is useful for CSS, but especially for  JavaScript where you may need to have some JS files or Inline JS referenced in the header, and some at the bottom of the page.
 Prior to this Grav release, this was not possible using the Asset manager, but it is now.

 To take advantage of this capability you must specify the group when adding the asset, and should use the options syntax: